Gamera Rebirth: Production

 On November 16, 2022, Kadokawa announced plans for a new Gamera production, entitled Gamera Rebirth, which will be released globally on Netflix.
 Shusuke Kaneko, director of the Heisei Gamera trilogy, had proposed an idea for a new film.
 However, Kadokawa had already proceeded with their new project by the time Kaneko presented his pitch.
 Regardless, Kaneko had expressed his support for the project.
 A figure of Gamera was exhibited at Tamashii Nation 2022 between November 18 and 20, along with a newspaper featuring Gamera that was distributed at the event.

 In February 2023, Kadokawa revealed the cast and staff.
 The series would be animated by ENGI, with Hiroyuki Seshita directing, who co-directed Polygon Pictures' Godzilla anime trilogy, (Note: Several voice actors from the Godzilla anime trilogy participate in Gamera Rebirth, such as Mamoru Miyano, Saori Hayami, and Kazuya Nakai.)
 Tetsu Iijima producing, Atsushi Tamura designing the characters, and Kan Takahama designing the monsters.
 A teaser released in January debuted footage, albeit briefly, from the series and revealed that it would consist of six episodes and feature five additional enemy monsters.
 In March, Kadokawa released a new key visual poster, a synopsis, and a full trailer.
-As ENGI being a relatively a new company, production of Gamera Rebirth and building ENGI's CGI department were simultaneously progressed, increasing their workloads.

-The series is designated as a tribute to Noriaki Yuasa and to stay faithful to previous productions especially the Showa films, where the time setting of the series (1989) is to represent both eras of Showa and Heisei, and a number of references to previous films and scrapped projects and unused ideas were made.
-Designs of Gamera and Gyaos, and the first scene of Gamera to fight against a flock of small Gyaos in the first episode were reused from the 2015 short film, and Katsuhito Ishii, the director of the 2015 short film was credited as the designer of Gamera.
-Gamera's design was modified from the 2015 version to portray him being less intimidating, and to emphasize his intelligence and gentleness.